cacheQL/cacheQL/Readme.md

     // Checkify will check the Redis cache const query = root.body.query;

-    const checkify = await cacheQL.checkify(query, true);
+    // The second parameter in checkify it to enable/disable partial field detection const checkify = await cacheQL.checkify(query, true);

     // Not in the redis cache
     if (!checkify) {

     // Extract the fields with queryFields
       const fields = cacheQL.queryFields(query);

       let fieldsObj = {};